 Kitchen Planning 101: A Definitive Guide to Kitchen Remodeling

-You’ve probably heard the saying before that the kitchen is the heart of the house, and that’s absolutely true.
+You’ve probably heard the saying “the kitchen is the heart of the home,” and that’s absolutely true.

 Planning a kitchen remodel is an exciting prospect, but there are a lot of details to consider.
 Below you’ll find the ultimate kitchen planning guide to make sure your remodel is picture-perfect.